crispusomollo/Oracle-Security-Automation-Lab/README.md

 # 🛡️ Oracle Security Automation Lab

 A **hands-on, automation-driven Oracle Database Security Portfolio** showcasing how to secure, audit, and automate Oracle environments using **Bash, SQL, and Python**.
-Designed for DBAs and learners who want to understand real-world Oracle security administration on **Oracle Linux 23 AI Free** and **Oracle Database 23c Free**.
+Designed for DBAs and learners who want to understand real-world Oracle security administration on **Oracle Linux** and **Oracle Database 23c**.

 ---